-Everyone in the Faculty of Medicine & Dentistry is working hard on positive changes required to meet all 132 accreditation standards for the accreditation site visit team [a joint team of 6 individuals representing two accrediting bodies - the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liason Committee on Medical Education (LCME)] arriving March 2 - 5, 2014.
+Everyone in the Faculty of Medicine & Dentistry worked hard on positive changes required to meet all 132 accreditation standards for the accreditation site visit team [a joint team of 6 individuals representing two accrediting bodies - the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liason Committee on Medical Education (LCME)] that took place March 2 - 5, 2014.

 The MD Program has put together an information booklet with some helpful information about the MD program relating to the program level objectives, professionalism, student assessment, curricular review, organizational charts, etc. Read the booklet online.